*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 iFit also has a Google Maps feature so you can create your own route.
 A map of the world will pop up and in pretty much any location you can draw your own route to follow.
 As you go, you’ll see a series of Google street images that change as you make your way through the area.

-We are intrigued by the overall layout of the console.
-This is where you adjust the treadmill and stream from the touch screen.
-The Carbon T14 has a 14” touch screen, which we’ve found to be sufficient for viewing iFit.
-Usually 22” and larger feel more immersive, but we expect most users should be able to view everything on this screen, clearly.
-A downside to larger screens is that they can wobble while you run, the 14” screen on the Carbon T14 most likely won’t.
+This is where you adjust the treadmill and stream iFit from the touch screen.
+The Carbon T14 has a 14” touch screen which is sufficient for viewing iFit.
+22” and larger screens usually feel more immersive, but most users should be able to clearly view everything on this 14”.
+A downside to larger screens is that they can wobble while you run.
+The 14” screen and console remain in place while you run.
+We don’t experience any shaking of the screen.
+The screen has very limited adjustability, however.

 For added functionality and convenience, ProForm has included quick-touch adjustment buttons on the console.
-These are on the numbers found on either side of the screen.
+These are the numbers found on either side of the screen.
 When you press one of the numbers on the right, it will adjust the speed to that number in mph.
 On the left, the numbers represent the different levels of incline.
-We love their layout on the T14.
-This layout just makes sense.
+We love this layout on the T14.
+It just makes sense.

 Some of ProForm’s other treadmills like the Carbon T10 and Pro 9000 have them mounted horizontally below the screen.
 Since the buttons for speed and incline are on top of each other, it can be a little harder to remember which row is which.
 I sometimes accidentally adjust the incline when I mean to adjust the speed on these treadmills.
-The Carbon T14 should be a little more intuitive and easier to use.
+The layout on the Carbon T14 is more intuitive and easier to navigate.

 You can also adjust the speed with the buttons below the screen by 0.1 increments and the incline by 0.5%.

-The speaker is positioned to project at you and should clearly play the content on the screen, well.
-We haven’t had a problem with speakers on ProForm’s treadmills not going loud enough or sounding fuzzy when the volume is loud.
+The speaker is positioned to project at you and clearly plays iFit’s classes.
+We haven’t had a problem with speakers on ProForm’s treadmills not going loud enough or sounding fuzzy when the volume is loud, and these are no different.

 Construction Quality / Durability

-The Carbon T14 has a 3.0 CHP motor.
-In our experience testing, we expect this motor to handle walking, hiking, jogging, and light running.
-This size motor isn’t best for heavier use, so if you’re say planning to train for a marathon on a treadmill, you should look for a treadmill with a larger motor.
+The Carbon T14 has a 2.75 CHP motor.
+In our experience testing and using treadmills, this motor size is best for handling walking, hiking, jogging, and light running.
+This size motor isn’t best for heavier use, so if you’re planning to train for a marathon on a treadmill, you should look for a treadmill with a larger motor, like the ProForm Pro 9000.

 The Carbon T14 goes up to a 12% incline and 10 mph max speed.
-This isn’t the highest and fastest we see treadmills go, but it should provide enough challenge and variables for most users.
+This isn’t the highest incline and fastest we see treadmills go, but it should provide enough challenge for most users.

 The deck is 20” wide by 55” long.
 In our testing, we’ve found that 60” long decks are best for all users when it comes to using the treadmill for running.
 Most should be able to walk and jog comfortably.
-Although the motor should be able to handle light running, users with longer running strides might not be able to use the Carbon T14 at that pace.
-If you like a bit wider of a surface to move around on too, you might want to look for a treadmill with a 22” wide deck.
+Although the motor can handle some running, users with longer running strides might not be able to use the Carbon T14 at that faster pace.
+If you like a bit wider of a surface to move around on too, you might want to look for a treadmill with a 22” wide deck, like the NordicTrack 1750 or Sole F80.

 Warranty & Customer Service

 ProForm backs up the construction of the Carbon T14 with a nice 10-year warranty.
-This indicates that the treadmill is well-made.
+This helps back up the solid construction.
 ProForm also offers a 1-year warranty for parts and labor.